cmackeen/cmackeen.github.io/docs/projects/supratmos.md

 # Supratmos Systems

 Supratmos Systems is the working title for a dirigible project I am pumping away at.
-General theme of our goal: develop technology for sustainable autonomous dirigibles.
-While I have gotten caught up in imagining and speculating how the world will use airships, it started with just one balloon.
+Sussinct goal: develop technology for sustainable autonomous dirigibles.
+While I have gotten caught up in speculating how the world will use airships, it started with just one balloon.
-I was sailing and 10 NM off the coast of Big Sur I saw a balloon floating on top of the water...
+I was crew on a sailling passage down the central California coast, and I saw a balloon floating on top of the water.
+It seemed like evidence to answer an old question: where do balloons go when they fly away?
+The ocean!
+I imagined it flew 100 statute miles, or drifted even further.
+These natural forces can move a balloon a long ways incidentally, what if you could control it?
+Like sailing the skies, in some modern dirigible you can harness the power of the wind.

+From that point, I began researching the history and physics of aerostats.
+The problem with modern aerostat applications is the scarcity of helium, the lifting gas.

 Now I *especially* know the cost of helium.
-I have seen days where it just isn't delivered to the synchrotron at a national lab, where it is used for cryogenics below 77K.
+I have seen days at the lab where hellium just isn't delivered to the synchrotron, where it is used for cryogenic experiments below 77K.
 Why, you may ask?
 There just isn't enough, and it isn't coming back.

+We can look to the vacuum airship, as first described by [Francesco Lana de Terzi](https://en.wikipedia.org/wiki/Airship#/media/File:Flying_boat.png).
+There is also hydrogen.

-It's expensive as is.
-From looking at the less economic but renewable extraction of hydrogen gas, and assuming electric costs of 12¢/ kWh (which is high), then it commercial electric costs $$\sim$$ .054 ¢/L .
+If we look at a less economic but renewable extraction of hydrogen gas, and assuming electric costs of 12¢/ kWh (which is high), then commercial electrically synthesized hydrogen costs $$\sim$$ 0.054 ¢/L .
 The current commercial rate for grade-A helium is .76 ¢/L , and that is not taking into account it is twice as dense.
 [source](https://prd-wret.s3-us-west-2.amazonaws.com/assets/palladium/production/s3fs-public/atoms/files/mcs-2019-heliu.pdf)